Playbook: Creating Data-Defined Customer Personas

 The best indication of a poorly-designed customer persona is low performance of persona-based campaigns.
 As you create, manage, and activate persona-driven campaigns within your CDP, keep track of the way different persona groups engage; if one persona group is consistently underperforming, then you’ll know it’s time to scrap or revisit that group for improvement.

-Using these continuously-optimised insights, you can spark more meaningful engagements with your customers and ultimately drive greater profitability for your business.
+Using these continuously-optimized insights, you can spark more meaningful engagements with your customers and ultimately drive greater profitability for your business.

 Powered by a CDP, your customer personas could work harder for your business